Study: AudioEye detects up to 2.5x more issues than other tools

 A green accessibility icon following a winding path with JavaScript code on it that leads to a stylized version of a web page, next to a label that reads "ADA Title II"

-Below, we’ll explain who is affected by the new rule, key deadlines to remember, and practical steps for meeting the updated ADA accessibility standards.
+Below, we’ll explain who is affected by the new changes, review key deadlines, and discuss practical steps for meeting the updated ADA compliance standards.

 What is Title II of the ADA?

-Title II of the ADA is a civil rights act that prohibits discrimination on the basis of disability in places of public accommodation.
-The act applies specifically to local government entities and public places.
-Under Title II, government municipalities are required to make reasonable accommodations (without causing undue burden) for individuals with disabilities, such as adding wheelchair ramps to existing facilities, allowing admittance of service animals, offering qualified interpreters for in-person events, and providing handicapped parking.
+Title II of the ADA(opens in a new tab) is a civil rights act that prohibits discrimination based on disability in places of public accommodation.
+The act applies specifically to state and local government entities and public areas.
+Under Title II, government municipalities are required to make reasonable accommodations for individuals with disabilities in both physical and online spaces, including websites and mobile apps.

 ADA Title II Revisions and Modifications